wp-plugins/agp-font-awesome-collection/readme.txt

 == Screenshots ==

-1. Features
+1. Icons and Buttons
+2. Dropdown List of Icons
+3. Current Version
-2. Button for adding Font Awesome Icons in TinyMCE editor
+4. Font Awesome Icons in TinyMCE editor

 == Changelog ==

+= 1.1.0 =

+* Changes and cleanup of default elements styling
+* Changes and cleanup of default elements templates
+* Were added extended parameters for existing shortcodes
+* Was added new shortcode "fac_icontext" for simple icon with text
+* Added extended plugin user guide
+* Minor changes

 = 1.0.1 =